 Quality & Outcomes Framework (QOF)

-Quality & Outcomes Framework (QOF) of the GMS contract - achievement, prevalence and exception reporting data 2013/14
+Quality & Outcomes Framework - Prevalence, achievement, payment and exceptions data for Scotland, 2014/15

 The Quality & Outcomes Framework (QOF) represents one of the main sources of potential income for general practices (GP surgeries) across the UK.
 It is a major part of the new General Medical Services (GMS) contract, introduced on 1st April 2004.
 Participation by general practices in the QOF is voluntary.
 For those that do participate, the QOF measures achievement against a range of evidence-based indicators, with points and payments awarded according to the level of achievement.